Liberal Anglo-Catholicism

-The terms liberal Anglo-Catholicism, liberal Anglo-Catholic or simply Liberal Catholic, refer to people, beliefs and practices within Anglicanism that affirm liberal Christian perspectives while maintaining the traditions culturally associated with Anglo-Catholicism.
+The terms liberal Anglo-Catholicism, liberal Anglo-Catholic or simply liberal Catholic, refer to people, beliefs and practices within Anglicanism that affirm liberal Christian perspectives while maintaining the traditions culturally associated with Anglo-Catholicism.

 Description and history

-The social liberalism of liberal Anglo-Catholics can be seen in an association with Christian socialism.
-With regard to Christian socialism, Frederick Denison Maurice in 1849 said, "I seriously believe that Christianity is the only foundation of Socialism, and that a true Socialism is the necessary result of a sound Christianity."
-Generally, liberal Anglo-Catholics will be social justice–minded.
-Jonathan Daniels, a seminarian of the Episcopal Church in the United States who died during the civil rights movement, is a modern martyr for liberal Anglo-Catholics.

-Liberal Anglo-Catholics allow modern knowledge and research to inform their use of reason.
-Science and religion, for instance, are held to be legitimate and different methodologies of revealing God's truth.
+Science and religion, are held to be legitimate and different methodologies of revealing God's truth.
 This also directly affects the liberal Anglo-Catholic's reading of scripture, ecclesiastical history, and general methodology of theology.
 A metaphor is that theology for liberal Anglo-Catholics is a "dance" that allows people to slowly grow in an understanding of God.

 In the UK the Affirming Catholicism movement is home to many liberal Anglo-Catholics.
 Examples of liberal Anglo-Catholics include the former Archbishops of Canterbury Rowan Williams and Michael Ramsey.
 Westcott House is a Church of England theological college in the tradition of liberal Anglo-Catholicism.